juniorcl/dotfiles/README.md

 - Ubuntu (coming soon)

 ## Usage
-Just download or clone the repository, create a folder named "Github" on your home and execute the [install.sh](install.sh).
-You can execute the command below to run the script.
+Create a folder called "Github" on your `$HOME`, clone the repository inside it and execute the [install.sh](install.sh).
+You can execute the commands below to run the script.

-    cd $HOME
     mkdir Github
+    git clone https://github.com/juniorcl/dotfiles.git Github/dotfiles
+    cd Github/dotfiles
     chmod +x install.sh && ./install.sh

 A menu will show up where you can select the operating system for setting up.